Medicine Ball Training for Enhanced Tennis Performance

 Tennis athletes are exposed to repetitive unilateral loading, especially at the shoulder, lumbar spine, and hip.
 Medicine ball training contributes to injury reduction by:

-When programmed correctly, medicine ball exercises impose lower joint stress compared to maximal weight training, making them suitable during competitive seasons.
+When programmed correctly, medicine ball exercises impose lower joint stress compared to maximal weight training.
+This makes them suitable during competitive seasons.

 5. Transfer of Training and Movement Specificity